Impact

 Risk and Exploitability

-The CVSS score of 6.5 indicates moderate impact, and the EPSS score of less than 1% suggests a very low likelihood of exploitation at present.
+The CVSS score of 8.2 indicates high severity, and the EPSS score of less than 1% suggests a very low likelihood of exploitation at present.
 The vulnerability is not listed in the CISA Known Exploited Vulnerabilities catalog.
 Remote exploitation requires that the SSH server allow GSSAPI authentication and that logging level is configured to SSH_LOG_PACKET (the numeric value 3) or higher.
 An attacker who satisfies those prerequisites can trigger the denial of service by initiating a GSSAPI authentication attempt.
 Because the effect is self‑DoS rather than privilege escalation or data exfiltration, the overall risk is limited to availability degradation, although a high volume of triggered events could contribute to a larger denial‑of‑service scenario.

 OpenCVE Enrichment